ChrisMaherLab/DANSR/README.md

 <u>Additional files:</u>

 4. ```all.clusters.tsv```: contains all clusters.
-5. ```annotated.others.tsv```: contains annotated small RNAs that didn't pass the filtering steps (e.g. overlapping with protein coding genes, small RNA not within the range of 17-200nt, small RNAs with low Jaccard score (not the best feature assigned)).
+5. ```annotated.rejected.tsv```: contains annotated small RNAs that didn't pass the filtering steps (e.g. overlapping with protein coding genes, small RNA not within the range of 17-200nt, small RNAs with low Jaccard score (not the best feature assigned)).
-6. ```unannotated.other.tsv```: contains unannotated small RNAs that did not pass the filters.
+6. ```unannotated.rejected.tsv```: contains unannotated small RNAs that did not pass the filters.

 ### Example
 An example small RNA GTF and single read FASTQ file are included with DANSR to demonstrate how to run the tool.
 It can be run as follows: